varnish/varnish-modules/docs/vmod_vsthrottle.rst

 The request rate is specified as the number of requests permitted over a period.
 To keep things simple, this is passed as two separate parameters, 'limit' and 'period'.

+If an optional duration 'block' is specified, then access is denied altogether for that period of time after the rate limit is reached.
+This is a way to entirely turn away a particularly troublesome source of traffic for a while, rather than let them back in as soon as the rate slips back under the threshold.

 This VMOD implements a `token bucket algorithm`_.
 State associated with the token bucket for each key is stored in-memory using BSD's